MMarkZhang/DataHack20190413/README.md

  - Fei He
 ### Objectives
 Introducing BCycle into Beijing in 2008.
-How would it leverage the efficieny?
+How would it leverage the efficiency?
 Would it improve the air condition?
-What kind of memeberships will people purchase?
+What kind of memberships will people purchase?
 ### Background Information from Data
 #### Beijing Geolife dataset
 Beijing Geolife.csv includes the trajectories of participants.
 Their locations in measure of Longitude and Latitude would be recorded every 3~5 seconds.